 · Three-dimensional (videos)

-Both image processing and computer vision can relate to any of these types of images.
-But what exactly is the difference between image processing and computer vision?
+Both computer vision and image processing can relate to any of these types of images.
+But what exactly is the difference between computer vision and image processing?
 Time to find out!

 Computer Vision vs. Image Processing